jmorley656/investor-sentiment-analysis/README.md

 ## Goals
 As discussed above, this project aims to:
-a) Explore NLP techniques to generate investor sentiment metrics
+1. Explore NLP techniques to generate investor sentiment metrics
-b) Evaluate sentiment metrics against price movements over time
+2. Evaluate sentiment metrics against price movements over time
-c) Investigate whether investor sentiment could be used as a leading indicator of price
+3. Investigate whether investor sentiment could be used as a leading indicator of price

 ### Success Criteria
 To build a model that predicts a sentiment classification better than a baseline measure.